Vedette (sentry): Naval

 Navies use the term vedette to refer to a small scouting or patrol boat.

 The term has also been used for specific naval vessels (see USS Vedette), and a class of flying boat (see Canadian Vickers Vedette).

 Structures

-All around Salisbury Plain in southern England, the roads connecting the plain with the surrounding countryside feature brick-built guard-posts, manned by security officers whenever there is military activity beyond such points.
+All around Salisbury Plain in southern England, the roads connecting the plain with the surrounding countryside feature brick-built guard-posts, staffed by security officers whenever there is military activity beyond such points.
 They are known as vedettes, and each one is named for a local geographic feature.

 The Gardjola is a prominent guard tower on Maltese forts in Malta and an example of a vedette.
 It may be referred to in French as an échauguette.